lamgiahung112/wepr/readme.md

 **Note:** Automatic schema generation and modification should be used with caution in production environments, as they can lead to data loss or unexpected schema changes.
 Always make sure to have proper backups and migration strategies when working with databases in production.

 <div id='db1'></div>
+aaa

-#2 Server is running on the host and accepting TCP/IP connections at the port, and that no firewall is blocking TCP connections to the port
+#  2 Server is running on the host and accepting TCP/IP connections at the port, and that no firewall is blocking TCP connections to the port

 	Full error: com.microsoft.sqlserver.jdbc.SQLServerException: The TCP/IP connection to the host localhost, port 1433 has failed.
 Error: “Connection refused: connect.
 Verify the connection properties, check that an instance of SQL Server is running on the host and accepting TCP/IP connections at the port, and that no firewall is blocking TCP connections to the port.”.